Hartwick College Department of Nursing’s Mission

 The health care facilities in the region offer state-of-the-art care, including cutting-edge open heart surgery, telehealth, telestroke, and robotic surgery programs, to name a few.

-In the last half of your senior year, you complete a five-week Senior Independent Practicum.
-This gives you the opportunity to narrow your focus and to shadow a nurse in an area of specialization at a hospital of your choice.
+In the last half of your senior year, you will complete a 200-hour Senior Independent Practicum.
+This gives you the opportunity to narrow your focus and to shadow a nurse in an area of specialization at a hospital with which Hartwick has an affiliation agreement.
 This very hand-on experience prepares you for the realities of nursing practice —and many return from this practicum with a job offer.